 Small mixed woodland inland from the North Coast, near Castlerock perfect for a family outing

-A small yet varied and attractive forest estate located near Cookstown
+A varied and attractive forest park located near Cookstown

 Near Dungannon Town